-- 1 Press the Menu Select button directly below Optn. - 2 or to Dist frm here and press the Menu Select button directly below Sel. - 3 The display shows a list of waypoints. - 5 The display shows the distance and bearing from the current to the selected coordinates.
+- 1 Press the Menu Select button directly below Optn. - 2 → or → to Dist frm here and press the Menu Select button directly below Sel. - 3 The display shows a list of waypoints. - 4 or to the required waypoint, and press the Menu Select button directly below Sel. - 5 The display shows the distance and bearing from the current to the selected coordinates.